 Skip to content

-• IVF_PQ: use Inverted File Index (IVF) to first divide the dataset into N partitions, and then use Product Quantization to compress vectors in each partition.
+Lance provides an IVF_PQ disk-based index.
+It uses Inverted File Index (IVF) to first divide the dataset into N partitions, and then applies Product Quantization to compress vectors in each partition.
+See the indexing concepts guide for more information on how this works.

 Creating an IVF_PQ Index